This blog may contain affiliate links. Read our disclosure policy for more info.

-The lagoon is home to a variety of wildlife and plant life, and one of the best ways to explore the lagoon is by kayak.
+The lagoon is home to a variety of wildlife and plant life, and one of the best ways to explore the lagoon is on a Bacalar boat tour or by kayak.
 You can rent a kayak for just $22 USD, but because it’s such a popular activity here, you should book it in advance to secure your rental.
 Because it’s self-guided, you can explore the lake as you please, even jumping off the kayak to swim in the crystal clear water!

 Another must-do activity in Bacalar is to visit the Cenote Cocalitos because it is home to one of the most ancient organisms in the world – stromatolites!
 These are round stone-like organisms that grow from bacteria, and would you believe that each stromatolite takes hundreds of years to grow?
 These organisms can only be seen in a few places worldwide, so seeing them here in Bacalar is definitely a unique experience!